 Do you want a classic but reliable daily rider for your 10-50 mile commute each day?

 you may want to think about a P-series bike, or even a more modern PX or Stella.
 You get the reliability, speed, and more modern mechanicals (electronic ignition, oil injection, disc brakes on some) but you are still riding a manual with style.
 These bikes are also a great introduction to vintage and will give you something to ride while you spend 5 years on your GS160 concourse restoration.
 P-series bikes are the last of the vintage vespas and began production in the late '70s.
-PX's and Stellas are modern bikes in production today that retain the look and mechanics of classic Vespas, including the manual twist-shift transmission.
-Of course they have the added bonus that they can be purchased with a warranty.
+PX's and Stellas are modern bikes that only recently ceased production they retain the look and mechanics of classic Vespas, including the manual twist-shift transmission.
 To be fair, there are lots of folks out there riding much older bikes as their daily commuter, but they tend to be excellent mechanics that have the knowledge and ability to keep their bike running reliably.

 Do you want a sunday cruiser, casual rider, or garage ornament?

 In this case its reasonable to go a little older and more stylish.
 Its not going to make you miss work if something breaks down and needs a little work and you won't be likely to leave it where theft and vandalism are a huge risk.
 If you're in this category, you have many more options and its safe to go with older bikes.
 However, there is a big difference between cruising your Rally 200 at 60mph on a winding country road and putting through the neighborhood at 35 on an Allstate with 3-speeds, 8" wheels and a hum drum 125cc 2-port top end (not to mention almost no suspension).
+[With new aftermarket kits these bikes can be made respectable riders with a little cash and elbow grease.]
 If you want to ride hard and fast, you probably want to stick to the Sport models (GS, Supersport, Rally, etc).
 These were the top of the line models when they came out and they remain some of the most versatile, stylish and fun.
 Of course, this comes at a price.
 After those models, there are a huge range of performance abilities and styles, but you need to consider what you want from the bike.
 Don't buy a 50's Allstate to go racing, it just isn't going to happen.
 On the other hand, its a gorgeous bike and would be loads of fun to putt down the street to get some ice cream.

 Do you want a complete running bike, a fixer upper or a project?